 My friend’s post on Instagram reminded me that during this week 5 years ago we were in New Orleans together, painting the town red and whatnot.
-It inspired me to put up an Instagram post about it and I thought I’d write a little bit about it here because it was such a lovely time.
+It inspired me to put up an Instagram post about it and I thought I’d write the ultimate five-day guide to New Orleans here because it was such a lovely time.

 I went in early February, on a whim, because I had a Delta credit that I needed to use up in less than three months, my employer was pretty chill about taking days off, and I wouldn’t have to pay for board because one of my best girlfriend’s was going to be there for a business trip.

 So, a free hotel room, paid time off, and almost-free airfare?
 I would’ve been crazy not to go!

 I double-checked with everyone in my life that I wasn’t needed anywhere and then I clicked confirm on the airline’s website.